zeldaret/mm/docs/tutorial/advanced_control_flow.md

 because
 - there are multiple ifs that are simple numeric comparisons of the same argument
 - the goto blocks are in the same order as the ifs
-- there is one last goto at the end that triggers if none of the ifs does: this sounds an awwful lot like a `default`!
+- there is one last goto at the end that triggers if none of the ifs does: this sounds an awful lot like a `default`!

 So let us rewrite the entire second half as a switch: